 • Ngāti Toa Rangatira

 Statutory Acknowledgements enhance the ability of iwi to participate in Resource Management Act 1991 processes.
 Users of this site should note that an area can have more than one statutory acknowledgment from more than one iwi associated with it, and that the statutory acknowledgements of each of the eight iwi of Te Tau Ihu should be checked in relation to an area.
-The statutory acknowledgement document attached to Nelson City Council’s Resource Management Plan and GIS maps showing their location can be found here.
+See the statutory acknowledgement document attached to Nelson City Council’s Resource Management Plan and GIS maps showing their location.

 These GIS maps depict sites to which Statutory Acknowledgments apply.
 The Statutory Acknowledgments place obligations on the local authorities which are explained in the text document attached to Nelson’s Resource Management Plans.
 These maps do not however indicate all sites of importance to iwi.
 Other sites have been recognised through other redress instruments from the Crown such as land transfers in fee simple title or Overlay Classifications.